Understanding your health

 How is osteoporosis diagnosed?

-When should you consult a physiotherapist for lumbar osteoporosis?
+When should you consult a physical therapist for lumbar osteoporosis?

-You should consult a physiotherapist if you have one or more of the symptoms described above or if your doctor has ruled out any other causes that could explain your pain.
+You should consult a physical therapist if you have one or more of the symptoms described above, or if your doctor has ruled out all other possible causes of your pain.
+Physical therapy for lower back pain offers an effective approach to managing the symptoms associated with osteoporosis.

-What are the physiotherapy treatments for lumbar osteoporosis?
+What are the physical therapy treatments for lumbar osteoporosis?

 What can you do at home for lumbar osteoporosis?